EvgeniiTitov/coding-practice/coding_practice/sample_problems/README.md

 ---
 ### To remember:

+- Power set - all possible combinations of all possible lengths, from 0 to N.

+---

 - Recursively processing 2D grid (DFS, BFS)

 Remember you can check for out of bounds before or after the recursive call: